|

 ||

-The road further is just along the periphery of Danube Field, next to it at your right is Balkan.
+The road ahead is along the periphery of Danube Field.
+Next to it at your right are the Balkans.
 Far away ahead on |

 the horizon you will see the rock near Belogradchik which is a higher place. |